Written by

 It is highly durable (lasting decades), weatherproof, and comes in an enormous range of colours, textures, and sizes.
 Insulated vinyl cladding products boost a home's R-value.

-It’s quick to install, easy to clean and maintain, and available in abundance.
-What’s not to like?
+It’s quick to install, easy to clean and maintain, and available in abundance... what’s not to like?

 This building material is usually made from a mix of PVC (polyvinyl chloride) mixed with sawdust or wood shavings.
 Sometimes, the PVC is switched out for other recycled, end-of-life plastics.

-It is a more eco-friendly alternative with modern products having a strong emphasis on aesthetics too, looking great from up close and afar.
+It is a more eco-friendly alternative with modern products having a strong emphasis on aesthetics too, looking great up close and afar.

 It's as durable and weather-resistant as timber but is also lighter, easier to install, requires less maintenance, and is pest-resistant.

 Just like wood, it can be painted any colour you want.
-It also comes in a wide variety of textures—typically mimicking stone, wood, or brick.
+It also comes in a wide variety of textures — typically mimicking stone, wood, or brick.

 Brick cladding is one of the most popular options in New Zealand, found right throughout the country.
-Brick has been used as an external wall material for at least a thousand years, and its popularity continues today.
+Brick has been used as an external wall material worldwide for at least a thousand years, and its popularity continues today.

 These days it is available in a wide array of colours and textures depending on the clay and colourants used in the manufacturing process.
 Again, this allows you to make an alternative choice on convention like, for instance, going for a dark shade like charcoal grey.